nathancarter/weblurch/doc/plan.md

 ## Foundations

- * Use that constructor to initialize DIVs in the the app and the test app.
- * Create a unit test to verify that the test app loads without errors.
  * Add a method to the `LurchEditor` class for querying which element in the document is the editable one managed by that instance.
  * Verify the correctness of that method with unit testing.
+ * Test that in both the app and testapp contexts, the `LurchEditor` instance sets the editable div's id to zero.

 ## Editing